Fleet - transition to low or zero emission vehicles

 Through a £5.2 million investment, agreed by full council in November 2021, all 114 of the authority’s vehicles will be replaced with either battery electric vehicles or will run on waste food oil by 2024.

 The switch to Hydrotreated Vegetable Oil (HVO) fuel, a by-product from the food waste industry, was completed in January 2022 across the entire council fleet.
-The first two electric vans were delivered in April 2023.
-A further five electric vehicles were delivered in September 2023 and size electric vans for housing trial by January 2024.
+The first two electric vans were delivered in April 2023 and, in July 2024, there is now a total of 15 electric vehicles in the fleet.

 The new vehicle fleet will reduce emissions significantly, and the electric vehicles will result in an estimated carbon saving of 1,221 tonnes of CO2 over the vehicles’ lifetime.